-Attainment of the objectives of each of these formation programs will be the principal criteria in assessing a seminarian's success in undergraduate priestly formation and his suitability for ordination to the priesthood.
+Attainment of the objectives of each of these formation programs will be the principal criteria in assessing a seminarian's success in undergraduate Program of Priestly Formation (Fifth Edition) and his suitability for ordination to the priesthood.

 It is Conception Seminary College's philosophy and belief that the education of a man's intellect is not enough, nor is a bachelor of arts (B.A.) degree the sole measure of his worth to himself and to others.